Karlmyh/Karlmyh.github.io/_pages/about.md

 I am a Ph.D. candidate in statistics at [School of Statistics, Renmin University of China](http://stat.ruc.edu.cn/), advised by Professor [Hanfang Yang](http://stat.ruc.edu.cn/Home/People/Faculty/b3a208a052844c1e90df60c6e3f2f3d9.htm).
 Prior to coming to RUC, I received a Bachelor of Science in Mathematics with honor from [Kuangyaming Honors School, Nanjing University](https://dii.nju.edu.cn/main.htm) in 2021.
 I grew up in Jinan, Shandong.

+**I am currently visiting Professor [Qiang Sun](https://sites.google.com/view/qsun/home) at Mohamed Bin Zayed University of Artificial Intelligence (MBZUAI)**.

-I have a broad interest in general topics of machine learning with a particular interest in **statistical learning theory** and **differential privacy**.
-My CV can be found [here](http://Karlmyh.github.io/files/CV.pdf).
+I have a broad interest in machine learning with a particular interest in trustworthy machine learning topics, such as privacy and stability.
+My CV can be found here in [English](http://Karlmyh.github.io/files/cv_eng.pdf) and [Chinese](http://Karlmyh.github.io/files/cv_chinese.pdf).